When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting

 \subsection{Training and Evaluation}

-Given the training dataset $\mathcal{D}_t$ we extract training dataset for each node as the set of prefix sequences $\{(\mathbf{y_i^{(t1:t2)}}, y_{i}^{(t2+1)}): 1\leq t1 \leq t2 < t-\tau\}$ and train the full model (\camul and refinement module).
+Given the training dataset $\mathcal{D}_t$ we extract the training dataset for each node as the set of prefix sequences $\{(\mathbf{y}_i^{(t1:t2)}, y_{i}^{(t2+1)}): 1\leq t1 \leq t2 < t-\tau\}$ and train the full model (\camul and refinement module).
 We tune the hyperparameter using backtesting by validating on window $t-\tau$ to $t$.
-Finally we train for entire training set with best hyperparameters.
+Finally, we train for entire training set with the best hyperparameters.

 For each benchmark, we used the validation set to mainly find the optimal batch size and learning rate.
 We searched over batch-size of $\{10, 50, 100, 200\}$ and the optimal learning rate was usually around 0.001.
+We also found the optimal $\lambda$ to be around $0.01$ for strongly consistent datasets and $0.001$ for weakly consistent datasets.
 We used early stopping with the patience of 150 epochs to prevent overfitting.
 For each independent run of a model, we initialized the random seeds from 0 to 5 for PyTorch and NumPy.
 We didn't observe large variations due to randomness for \model and all baselines.